 - To save money, students seeking a graduate degree or a PhD at one of Dubai’s prestigious universities might consider living in the institution’s dormitory.

-- Instead than paying for private transportation, students can use public transit and share rides with other students.
+- Instead of paying for private transportation, students can use public transit and share rides with other students.
 It would surely help international students in Dubai save money on living expenses.

 - It is undeniably expensive to dine at posh restaurants or cafés on a regular basis.
 As a result, you must look for a low-cost option.
 Both the university cafeteria and street meals are significantly cheaper possibilities.
 Furthermore, some bars and restaurants charge more for drinks and meals.
 If at all possible, ordering takeout is a better option.